no-go/tracksAndDistances/README.md

 ![run foxtrotNoGps on Win8.1 32bit this Cygwin](screenshot2.png)

+## Tested on Win8.1 32bit ok, but does it work on Linux?

+Yes.
+You need the same automake,gcc,autoconf,... tools and development libs and your Makefiles and configure should be generated for Linux in the same way.
+Cause cygwin has a similar directory structure and commands, everything will be the same (but without .exe).

 ## Do I need the stupid empty files?

 Yes.
 Maybe with `configure.ac` you can tell autoconf not use or generated them, but I did